 - University of Texas El Paso

-- Innovative observations for advancing climate, weather and air quality analysis and prediction; and
+- Innovative observations for advancing climate, weather, and air quality analysis and prediction.

-- Interdisciplinary research in support of building healthy communities.
+- Integrated research in support of building public safety through Impact-Based Decision Support Services (IDSS).